-The lush green foliage that surrounds the bright flowers on geraniums makes them attractive.
+The lush green foliage surrounding the bright geranium flowers makes them attractive.
 There’s no place for spots on geranium leaves.

 The odd yellow spot from edema is one thing.
 Quite the other is to find brown scabby spots or pale green leaves with light brown dots growing gray fuzzy hair.

-Continue reading below to discover the types of spots on geranium leaves, how they’re affecting your plants’ health, and the fixes for each.
+Continue reading below to discover the types of spots on geranium leaves, how they affect your plants’ health, and the fixes for each.

-Geranium leaf spots start yellow, then turn brown.
+Spots on Geranium leaves usually start yellow, then turn brown.
 Without removal, they cause defoliation.
 Spots on geranium leaves can be indicative of edema, botrytis, geranium rust, alternaria leaf spot, or just be spots caused by the 4-lined plant bug feeding on your geranium leaves.

 Geranium rust is a common fungal infection that causes small spots on geranium leaves.
 The spots start on the leaf’s underside.

-At first, they have a pale green color, gradually the geranium leaves are turning yellow, then take a dark brown hue.
+At first, they have a pale green color; gradually, the geranium leaves are turning yellow, then they take a dark brown hue.
 As they darken, they enlarge.

 If you see yellow spots on the top of a leaf, look underneath it to see if there are pustules forming.